Ihebsahloul/Exomind-App/README.md

-# Bankin App Demo
+# Exomind App Demo

-An Android app consuming [Banking App API](https://raw.githubusercontent.com/bankin-engineering/challenge-android/master/categories.json) to display the expenses categories and sub categories of theb Bankin' Application.
+An Android app consuming [Exomind App API](https://openweathermap.org/current) to establish a 60 minutes timer and fetch 5 French Citites weather conditions and disply results in a list.
 It has been built using kotlin with clean architecture principles, Repository Pattern and MVVM pattern as well as Architecture Components.

 Min API Level Supported : 19